zilliztech/zdoc/docs/tutorials/metrics-and-alerts/manage-notification-channels.md

     1. In the dialog box that appears, click __+ Channel__ in the __Send To__ field and choose __Slack__ from the dropdown list.

-    1. Enter the webhook URL obtained in [step 2](./manage-notification-channels).
+    1. Enter the webhook URL obtained.

 ### Webhook{#webhook}